krazzarkov/Unity-Angry-Birds-Clone/README.md

 ![Alt Text](https://media.giphy.com/media/QW9lNKhPSFXYd9XOEr/giphy.gif)

 In addition, I implemented some rough UI work for menu scenes with working buttons that the user can use to navigate the game.
-I also did some rough animation work so the menu scenes seem less bland and have characters moveing around.
+I also did some rough animation work so the menu scenes seem less bland and have characters moving around.